ElisStaaf/ElisStaaf/README.rst

 -----
 * 🦪 `pearlOS`_

   * A complete operating system for complete madlads!

+* 👁️‍🗨️ `VoidOS`_

+  * A pet project focusing on improving the xv6 operating system.

 * 📜 `OpenVim`_